um-grex/grex-docs/content/english/specific-soft/lammps.md

 #tags: ["Configuration"]
 ---

-**Note: Lammps is not available yet under the new environment _SBEnv_.**

 ## Introduction
 ---

 [LAMMPS](https://www.lammps.org/) is a classical molecular dynamics code.
 The name stands for Large-scale Atomic / Molecular Massively Parallel Simulator.
+LAMMPS is distributed by Sandia National Laboratories, a US Department of Energy laboratory.

 ## Modules
 ---

+On the Grex’s default software stack (SBEnv), LAMMPS was built using a variety of compilers and OpenMPI 4.1

+To find out which versions are available, use **module spider lammps**

+As an example:

+{{< highlight bash >}}
+module load arch/avx512 gcc/13.2.0 openmpi/4.1.6
+module load lammps/2021-09-29
+{{< /highlight >}}

+and

+{{< highlight bash >}}
+module load arch/avx512 intel-one/2024.1 openmpi/4.1.6
+module load lammps/2021-09-29
+{{< /highlight >}}

-As fo now, there is no LAMMPS version added to the new environment.
-We will add them when users request a specific version.
-With that said, it is possible to use LAMMPS from the Alliance software stack after load _CCEnv_:
+It is also possible to load modules from the Alliance software stack after load _CCEnv_:

 {{< highlight bash >}}
 module purge